What ‘Pokemon GO’ May Be Cooking Up For April Fools’ Day Event

 But as time progresses, it is not uncommon for people to tire of a game.
 While Pokemon GO continues to hold a substantial player pool, more and more people are losing interest.

 Interestingly, however, there is one phenomenon that seems to keep the Pokemon GO players invested in the game—and these are events.
 Game events are very common in games nowadays to keep player morale and interest high.
-Events not only entice more players to start playing again or keep playing, but also encourage players to invest in the game because generally, purchases are more rewarding during these exclusive limited-time events.
+Events not only entice more players to start playing again or keep playing but also encourage players to invest in the game because generally, purchases are more rewarding during these exclusive limited-time events.

 Pokemon GO is no exception to this wonderful revenue-generating phenomenon.
 In fact, Tech Crunch reports that Pokemon GO’s first in-game Halloween event, which ran from October 26 to November 1, scored some pretty good numbers for the game.
-The Halloween event featured higher spawn rates for a range of Halloween-related Pokemon, including Meowth, Gastly and Zubat, plus higher pay-out rates for candy earned through catching, transferring of Pokemon, and walking.
+The Halloween event featured higher spawn rates for a range of Halloween-related Pokemon, including Meowth, Gastly, and Zubat, plus higher pay-out rates for candy earned through catching, transferring of Pokemon, and walking.

 This Haunter is having a Meowth for lunch #PokemonGO #halloween #GottaCatchEmAll pic.twitter.com/IDjd0Cs80l